 Amazon Web Services offers an array of compute, storage, networking and application services under which falls a vast array of options, making it difficult to understand what -- exactly -- is on your bill.
-The keys to understanding your cloud usage bill is knowing the variety of ways AWS charges for its services and better tracking your
+The keys to understanding your cloud usage bill is knowing the variety of ways AWS charges for its services and better tracking your cloud use.

 AWS Inc.'s cloud bills include a separate section for each service consumed.
 The five major service types are compute and networking, storage and content delivery, databases, deployment and management, and application services.
 Within each of these categories, AWS offers multiple services.